Africa Roundup: TLcom closes $71M fund, Jumo raises $55M, AWS partners with Safaricom – TechCrunch

 Safaricom — whose products include the famed M-Pesa mobile money product — will also become the first Advanced Consulting Partner for the AWS partner network in East Africa.

-Partnering with Safaricom plugs AWS into the network of one East Africa’s most prominent digital companies.
+Partnering with Safaricom plugs AWS into the network of one of East Africa’s most prominent digital companies.

-Safaricom, led primarily by its M-Pesa mobile money product, holds remarkable dominance in Kenya, Africa’s 6th largest economy.
+Safaricom, led primarily by its M-Pesa mobile money product, holds remarkable dominance in Kenya, Africa’s sixth largest economy.
 M-Pesa has 20.5 million customers across a network of 176,000 agents and generates around one-fourth of Safaricom’s ≈ $2.2 billion annual revenues (2018).

 M-Pesa has 80% of Kenya’s mobile money agent network, 82% of the country’s active mobile-money subscribers and transfers 80% of Kenya’s mobile-money transactions, per the latest sector statistics.